 1. Overload & Burnout - If you put your cognition under too much pressure, even when it is relatively healthy, you can cause it to “burn out”.
 Cytokines (small molecules that communicate between other cells and regulate things like inflammation and the production of blood cells) , which are normally suppressed by cortisol, let rip in the brain and do a lot of damage.
 This can occur even when you're not aware of it!
 Whilst using technology our brains are constantly being stimulated and it's easy to feel like you're 'always switched on'.
 If the brain chip is always on in our head, this could put even more pressure on our cognition.
 Furthermore, if you were already struggling in an area, or all areas, of cognition, what's not to say that the Link would give you 'super cognition' in that area.
 Without understanding how to manage your cognition, this increase in activity in a struggling area could actually cause it to get worse.
 Imagine having 'super anxiety' or 'super depression' ... not a happy thought.

 2. Ethics & Information/Data Security - Through the link, data would move freely between your brain and external devices.
 Neuralink would have much more access to your personal information than the likes of Facebook (which is already causing many to freak out).
 How could Neuralink guarantee that this data is secure?
 Mis-sold personal data, hacking, software bugs, and hardware defects could potentially use this information to directly threaten how your mind and body functions (no longer threatening just your technology).
-If the flow of information runs both ways between technology and your brain, it's also important to remember who would actually own that data, and how much access they would have to it.
-If Neuralink are set on changing society, where would the line be drawn?
-Would they be able to control and manipulate how you think, how you feel, and what you do?
-Would essential updates evolve to update the brain not just the Link?
+If the flow of information runs both ways between technology and your brain, it's also important to remember who would actually own that data, how much access they would have to it, and what level of control they would have.